vlang/v/doc/docs.md

 println(upper) // ['HELLO', 'WORLD']
 ```

-`it` is a special variable that refers to the element of the array currently being processed in filter/map methods.
+`it` is a builtin variable which refers to element currently being processed in filter/map methods.

 ## Maps